-Each candidate is asked to submit a short statement [comprising no more than 13 lines when constrained by a space 5 1/2" X 2 1/4" (approximately 1,250 characters)] via the web.
+Each candidate is asked to submit a short statement [comprising no more than 13 lines when constrained by a space 5 1/2" X 2 1/4" (1,250 character count NOT word count)] via the web.
 Statements will be displayed in informational materials published by the Elections Committee.
 Statements may not include names of any political coalitions.